 Odesser said that for both parties, it usually makes sense to keep assets separate, to be very clear as to who owns what, and to discuss how they plan to finance a new home or a second home.

-Indeed, divorce attorney Erin Kopelman writes on her firm’s website that to protect assets acquired before remarrying, you should keep them in your own name and not add your new spouse as a joint account holder.
+Indeed, to protect assets acquired before remarrying, you should keep them in your own name and not add your new spouse as a joint account holder.

 There are several reasons for keeping assets separate.

 “If someone is remarrying and one or both parties have children from their previous relationship, they may want to keep assets separate for ease of distribution upon death,” Odesser said.
-Keeping assets separate also makes it easier for the couple to split up if they later divorce.
+Keeping second-marriage finances separate also makes it easier for the couple to split up if they later divorce.

 “For expenses in the new marriage, the couple may decide to proportionally share expenses, based upon their income and assets, or they may share equally,” Odesser said.
 This arrangement can be negotiated and is something many people did not do or consider the first time around.